brendanmetzger/TCIAF/README.md

 # Third Coast International Audio Festival

-## Data will persist in a graph-like structure
+## Data is a saved and modeled as a [graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type))
+The database is a document consisisting of vertices and edges.
+All objects in the site descend from a common type (read: the same thing), and then depending on properties and context, they mean things like "feature", "person".

-### Vertex
+### A Vertex

 A vertex is just a type of node tracked in the xml file.
-They have identical structure but meaning takes shape around particular use of a vertex and its edges.
-This is largely defined in application data Models that are responsible for figuring out what edges-vertex relationships ought to mean.
+Again, they have identical structure but meaning takes shape around particular use of a vertex and its edges.
+All meaning is defined in application data models that are responsible for figuring out what edges-vertex relationships ought to mean.

 #### Types of vertices